 Gouache vs Watercolor – Two Wonderful Mediums!

+Gouache vs Watercolor is an important debate.
 Both of these mediums are a delight to use, and have their pros and cons.
-It’s probably best to pick ONE and work with that medium for a long time before you try switching back and forth because they act just enough differently from each other to drive you bonkers!
+It’s probably best to pick ONE and work with that medium for a long time before you try switching back and forth because they act just differently enough from each other to drive you bonkers!
 Seriously, trust me, pick one.

 So to help you decide, let’s explore how they are the same and how they are critically different from each other.

-- Both only need water to thin the paint or to clean your brushes
+- Only need water to thin the paint or to clean your brushes

-- Both are thinly applied, to avoid cracking or flaking off (as opposed to oil or acrylic paints which can be applied very thickly)
+- Are thinly applied, to avoid cracking or flaking off (as opposed to oil or acrylic paints which can be applied very thickly)

 - Both paint on paper – at least 140 lb.